cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/check-policy.md

 #### Multi-word categories

-If the category has multiple words in the name (e.g. *Parked & For Sale Domains*) then the test domain uses the following format:
+If the category has multiple words in the name (for example, *Parked & For Sale Domains*) then the test domain uses the following format:

 * Remove any spaces between the words
 * Replace `&` with `and`